Institute for Supply Management: Great Depression and World War II

-N.A.P.A rebranded as NAPM
+NAPA rebranded as NAPM

 By the 1950s, memberships reached 15,000.
 In the U.S., purchasing had transformed into a vital management function.
 In 1968, NAPA renamed itself the National Association of Purchasing Management, Inc. (NAPM).

 In 1974, NAPM introduced the Certified Purchasing Manager (C.P.M.) qualification, the first professional certification in the field.

 In 1976, NAPM conducted its first ever onsite plant training.
 NAPM became involved in minority and women's initiatives and elected May Warzocha as its first woman president in 1979.
 In 1987, it formed the Minority Business Development Group to assist members with their minority supplier programs.

 The Report On Business continued to gain recognition as a reliable near-term economic barometer.
 In 1982, NAPM introduced the Purchasing Manager's Index (PMI) and in 1988 it added diffusion indexes and introduced a graph format.
 In 1989, the U.S. Department of Commerce began including NAPM's data as a component of its Index of Leading Indicators and the Chairman of the Federal Reserve praised the Report.
 In 1998, the association developed the Non-Manufacturing Report On Business.